oscar-system/Singular.jl/docs/src/nemo.md

 # Nemo rings and fields

 Any type that satisfies AbstractAlgebra.jl Ring or Field interface, such as all Nemo ring and field types, can be used as coefficient rings in Singular.jl.
-Theses are implemented via the Singular `n_RingElem{T}` and `n_FieldElem{T}` types, parameterised by the given Nemo/AbstractAlgebra element type.
+These are implemented via the Singular `n_RingElem{T}` and `n_FieldElem{T}` types, parameterised by the given Nemo/AbstractAlgebra element type.